redmando/vo-manager-lite/README.md

 ### Checks

+If at any given time you need to check if an audio is playing, you can call the is playing function which return a boolean value of true or false.

 ```csharp
 VOManager.Instance.IsPlaying()
 ```

-Calling VOManager.Instance.IsPlaying() will return a boolean either true or false.
-This method checks to see if an audio clip is being played from the VOManager.
+### Stop

+Calling the stop functionality simply just stops all current audio sources that are playing and subtitles drawn on-screen.

 ```csharp
 VOManager.Instance.Stop()
 ```
-Calling the VOManager.Instance.Stop() method will immediately stop any audio clip being played from the VOManager.

-VOManager by default handles all subtitle text that appears on the screen so you don’t have to worry about scripting any kind of functionality.

 ## Useful Links
 If you have any questions, feedback, or issues, please feel free to contact me via: